 When life gives you Maker’s Mark, you make The Belmont Bramble!
-This cocktail is a must make for the Belmont Stakes and is sure to turn anyone into a whiskey lover!
+This cocktail is a must make for the Belmont Stakes and will be a whiskey lover favorite!

 We love watching the three big horse races each year.
 For one race each year, our friends Chuck and Jim have a few people over for cocktails and dinner party.
 It’s always a great time.
 This year we went over for the Kentucky Derby and last year was for The Belmont Stakes.
 With The Belmont coming up again I wanted to pay them back for their hospitality and have the guys over to over house this time.
 And nothing says welcome like a fabulous cocktail!